 Center for Evidence Based Youth Mental Health:

 We provide evidence-based assessment and treatment for children, adolescents, and their families.
-Children and adolescents seen at the PSC experience a variety of emotional, behavioral, and academic difficulties.
+Children and adolescents seen at the PSC experience a variety of emotional and behavioral difficulties.
 The PSC offers evidence-based assessment and treatment of the following:

 - Anxiety, including Specific Fears and Phobias, Social Anxiety Disorder, Separation Anxiety Disorder, and Generalized Anxiety Disorder;

 - Obsessive-Compulsive Disorder (OCD and OC spectrum concerns);